-The Master Builders' Association of New South Wales Financial Report for the year ended 30 June 2023 - (FR2023/115)
+The Master Builders' Association of New South Wales Financial Report for the year ended 30 June 2024 - FR2024/114

-I acknowledge receipt of the financial report for the year ended 30 June 2023 for the Master Builders' Association of New South Wales.
-The documents were lodged with the Fair Work Commission (the Commission) on 14 December 2023.
+I acknowledge receipt of the financial report for the year ended 30 June 2024 for the Master Builders' Association of New South Wales (the reporting unit).
+The documents were lodged with the Fair Work Commission (the Commission) on 12 December 2024.

 The financial report has now been filed.
-You are not required to take any further action in respect of the report lodged.